patrikhaslum/gscplanner/src/psr/sgt/PsrSgtServer/COMPILE.md

 	./configure
 	make psr_server

 should suffice to build the server.
+The configure script has options for customising the Gurobi install location.
 The config/automake scripts may require `libtool`.

 Other tools provided are: